Jennifer needs your support so that she can continue the important work of growing our economy

-During her time on the Anchorage Assembly, Jennifer was an advocate for sustainable budgets and used strategic reductions that allowed for necessary public services to continue.
-Fiscal reforms she championed helped end growing deficits and increase Anchorage’s bond rating to AAA.
+During her time on the Anchorage Assembly, Jennifer was an advocate for sustainable budgets and fought for strategic reductions that allowed for necessary public services to continue.
+Fiscal reforms she championed ended growing deficits and increased Anchorage’s bond rating to AAA.

-When Jennifer isn’t hard at work for District 28 she can be found enjoying a hike, bike or ski in her back yard, Chugach State Park.
+When Jennifer isn’t hard at work for District 28 she can be found enjoying a hike, bike or ski in her backyard, Chugach State Park.